Biden and McCarthy to hold US debt ceiling talks as deadline looms

 Failure by the US to pay its debts would result in the loss of millions of jobs, a downgraded credit rating, delayed pension payments and an almost certain recession.

-Passing the June 1 threshold without raising the debt ceiling would also lead to a sharp decline in the value of Treasury bonds and sink the stock markets.
+Passing the June 1 threshold without raising the debt ceiling, the US would risk defaulting on its debt, which would also lead to a sharp decline in the value of Treasury bonds and sink the stock markets.

 “If lawmakers are unable to increase or suspend the debt limit … the resulting chaos in global financial markets will be overwhelming,” economists for Moody's Analytics wrote in a report.